 Anthony Duignan-Cabrera, or ADC, is a digital media executive, consultant and principal with ADC Strategy.
-He has a proven record of working with media organizations (Metro USA, Angie’s List) to identify and sharpen their editorial vision and reach their audience engagement and revenue goals.
+He has a proven record of working with media, B-to-C and B-to-B organisations to identify and sharpen their editorial and content vision and reach their audience engagement and revenue goals.
 He partners with management, ad sales and product teams to create the platform, content, advertising, social media and hiring strategies needed to help news, corporate communications and content marketers achieve their objectives.

 Prior to opening his consultancy, ADC was the founding Editor in Chief of The Open Standard, published by Mozilla.
 The Open Standard was an original news site dedicated to covering the ideas and opinions that support the open, transparent and collaborative systems at work in our daily lives.

 Previously, ADC was Vice President, Editorial Director of Patch, AOL's network of nearly 1,000 hyperlocal news sites.
 ADC joined Patch in 2010 as the Editorial Director for the East, and oversaw the hiring and management of more than 350 digitally savvy reporters and editors.
 ADC worked with senior management and ad sales team to redefine Patch’s business model with an eye on keeping costs down and fostering revenue opportunities.
 He was promoted in 2013 to manage Patch’s entire news team, more than 950 journalists in 22 States and the District of Columbia.